hplt-project/data-analytics-tool/scripts/lumi/README.md

 hq alloc add slurm \
     --name datan --max-workers-per-alloc 1 \
     --max-worker-count 200 --backlog 20 \
-    --time-limit 24h --idle-timeout 30s \
+    --time-limit 72h --idle-timeout 30s \
     --cpus 256 \
+    --resource "mem=sum(224000)" \
     -- -p small -A project_account \
     --ntasks 1 \
     --cpus-per-task 128 --mem-per-cpu 1750 \
-    -o "/path/to/worker_%x_logs" # Note the use of %x to set the fileneme according to the worker id
+    -o "/path/to/worker_%x.logs" # Note the use of %x to set the fileneme according to the worker id
 ```
 this queue will submit at most 200 slurm single node jobs and a worker on each node.
 The idle timeout is set to 30s, so if a worker does not receive a task within that time, it will finish along with its allocation (slurm job).